Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

-"This eclectic style combines vintage pieces with modern touches for a unique and stylish look," explained Karen Gutierrez.
+"This eclectic style combines vintage pieces with modern touches for a unique and stylish look," explained Karen Rohr.
 "Bohemian interior design is the perfect choice for those who want to express their personality in their home.
 It started as an expression of artists, writers, and performers who rejected societal norms and embraced living life to its fullest.
 The goal is to showcase your most unique taste and sense of style, no rules."

-"This style is about creating a comfortable and eclectic space that reflects a love for patterns, texture, and bright colors," Gutierrez continued.
+"This style is about creating a comfortable and eclectic space that reflects a love for patterns, texture, and bright colors," Rohr continued.
 "The goal is to showcase your most unique taste and sense of style, no rules."